State Of Colorado Investigating Another 'Puppy Slinger' From Texas Allegedly Selling Sick Puppies

 In a video of the confrontation, McBrayer says to police, “I can’t control if the dog has cancer, I can’t control if the dog has Parvo.”

-Greenwood Village police cited McBrayer for cruelty to animals – a misdemeanor that carries up to a year in jail or a maximum $1,000 fine.READ MORE: Small Town Cop With Huge Following Shares Information About COVID Vaccines
+Greenwood Village police cited McBrayer for cruelty to animals – a misdemeanor that carries up to a year in jail or a maximum $1,000 fine.READ MORE: Traffic Moving Again Through Glenwood Canyon For First Time This Month After I-70 Closure Due To Mudslides

 In April, CBS4 Investigates introduced you to another Texas woman, Linda Casey, who was also allegedly selling sick puppies without a license.